-Effective December 15, 2009, the Plan was restated to a volume submitter plan.
-The Plan obtained its latest determination letter on October 4, 2011 in which the Internal Revenue Service stated that the Plan, as then designed was in compliance with the applicable requirements of the Code.
-The Plan Administrator believes that the Plan is designed and is currently being operated in compliance with the applicable requirements of the Code.
+The Plan is based on a volume-submitted prototype plan document drafted by Fidelity Management & Research Company.
+Amended and restated volume submitter plan documents were submitted to the Internal Revenue Service (IRS) effective December 15, 2009 for an updated opinion letter.
+The IRS has not yet completed its review.
+The Plan Administrator and the Plan's tax counsel believe that the Plan is designed and is currently being operated in compliance with the applicable requirements of the Code.
 The Plan is exempt from federal income taxes.
 Accordingly, no provision for federal income taxes has been made in the accompanying financial statements.